Beer in the United States: Economy

-Beer is the most popular alcoholic beverage in America and accounts for about 85% of the volume of alcoholic beverages sold in the United States each year.
+In most of the last 30 years, beer has been the most popular alcoholic beverage in America.
+At times, it was essentially tied with wine, but over time its overall popularity has declined, and as of 2022 spirits surpassed beer in popularity for the first time.
 As of 2016, the top three beer companies in the US were Anheuser-Busch, MillerCoors, and Pabst Brewing Company.
 As of 2009, the top beer brands by market share were Bud Light (28.3%), Budweiser (11.9%) and Coors Light (9.9%).
 Corona Extra is the No. 1 imported beer, followed by Heineken.

 2009 figures show an overall decline in beer consumption from previous years, with only craft beer sales rising at a rate of 7–10%.
 Overall U.S. beer consumption was calculated at 205.8 million barrels.
 Light beer constitutes a 52.8% share of US beer sales.

 Nearly eighty percent of convenience stores sell beer, about 93 percent of which is sold cold.
 The U.S. convenience store industry sells more than 2 e9USgal of beer a year; roughly one-third of all the beer purchased in the United States.
 Of the twenty percent of convenience stores that do not sell beer, the majority of those are in Pennsylvania—the nation's sixth-largest state by population—due to limitations on alcohol sales in the state, which make it illegal to sell in convenience stores and restrict sales inside supermarkets.
 Legislation is currently pending in the Pennsylvania General Assembly to legalize alcohol sales in convenience stores and loosen restrictions on supermarkets.

 In 2007, U.S. consumption was 6.7 e9USgal.

 Beer sales in the premium market are increasing, while sales in the standard and economy section are decreasing.
 The major beer producers merged to strengthen their position – Anheuser-Busch merged with InBev to form Anheuser-Busch InBev, and Molson Coors formed a joint venture with Miller Brewing Company to form MillerCoors.
 Despite legal challenges, the country's three-tiered distribution system remains in place.